5 Reasons Why Learning Data Science by Doing Always Wins

 There’s no denying that in the current career climate, data scientists are valuable.
 Since 2018, data science roles have grown over 650%, with 2.7 million new jobs forecasted globally by 2020.
 As technology continues to grow at a fast pace, digital expertise is a key focus for employers.
 Being able to showcase this expertise will further increase your chances of success.

-Taking a hands-on approach to skill development will improve your technical know-how and demonstrate your ability to solve problems.
+Taking a hands-on approach to develop your data analytics skillset will improve your technical know-how and demonstrate your ability to use data science to solve business problems.
 As a result, you will be able to build a portfolio to use in interviews, showcasing your ability to:

 - Identify what areas you are interested in and how to find its relevant data sets,